16 Catholic Wedding Ceremony Rituals

 Considered one of the seven sacraments, or channels to God's grace, the wedding ceremony is a serious affair in the Catholic Church full of deep spirituality and rich symbolism.
 A Catholic wedding ceremony traditionally includes a full Mass and communion, which means a full Catholic wedding can last about an hour.
-Here's what to expect from Catholic wedding traditions, though keep in mind that rituals and readings may vary depending on your church).
+Here's what to expect from Catholic wedding traditions, though keep in mind that rituals and readings may vary depending on your church.

-Catholic weddings begin with an opening prayer by the priest, naming the couple and asking for God's blessings on their wedding day.
+Catholic weddings begin with a greeting and an opening prayer by the priest, naming the couple and asking for God's blessings on their wedding day.
 If proceeding with a Nuptial Mass, the priest will then lead the guests in a hymn.

 The readers (often family members) read Biblical passages selected by you and preapproved by the priest, followed by a short sermon about marriage given by the priest.

 The entire congregation stands as the couple takes their vows, declaring their commitment to each other.
 Actual vows vary between churches, but the basic wording is: "I (groom's/bride's name), take you (bride's/groom's name) to be my wife/husband.
 I promise to be true to you in good times, in sickness and in health.
 I will love and honor you all the days of my life."
 The priest then blesses the couple, joins their hands together, and asks, "Do you take (bride's/groom's name) as your lawful wife/husband, to have and to hold, from this day forward, for better or for worse, for richer or for poorer, in sickness and in health, to love and cherish until death do you part?"